 The catering staff also moves chairs from ceremony to reception if that is a part of your wedding plan.

-If your caterer is not a full service caterer, it will be important for us to hire staff to accomplish these jobs.
+If your caterer is not a full service caterer (such as a taco cart or BBQ vendor), it will be important for us to hire staff to accomplish these jobs.

-Signage, escort cards or seating chart, linens, minimal DIY centerpieces, candles, cake cutting set, special champagne glasses, guestbook, cake or dessert table decor and desserts, water station, gift table, memorial table, DIY photobooth station, etc. Basically, anything you've purchased on Etsy, we can set up!
+Signage, escort cards or seating chart, linens, minimal DIY centerpieces (3 pieces or less per table), candles, cake cutting set, special champagne glasses, guestbook, cake or dessert table decor and desserts, water station, gift table, memorial table, DIY photobooth station, etc.

-If you are DIY'ing most aspects of the wedding, we may need to discuss adding one additional Coordinator at $300 (90%+ weddings do not need this).
+If you are DIY'ing most aspects of the wedding, or have an EXTREME particular set up, we will need to discuss adding one additional Coordinator at $300 (95%+ of our weddings do not need this).

 Your Wedding Planner/Coordinator does not:

-Set up or run lights, audio equipment, make announcements, bus trash, move rental equipment, cut cake, or serve in place of any other professional vendor.
+Set up or run lights, audio equipment, make announcements, bus trash, move rental equipment or furniture of ANY sort, cut cake, or serve in place of any other professional vendor.
+We also do not do hanging installations such as neon lights (unless very simple), paper lanterns, or mirrors.

 Any questions, let me know!